Frequently Asked Questions

 Please do not forward your Purdue email to a non @purdue.edu email address.
 Doing so may prevent you from receiving important emails, and we may not always receive your replies; therefore, please make sure to log in and check your Purdue email account.
 Purdue's email service is through Microsoft Outlook.

-Whether you are participating in a short-term, "fun-sized" course or a 4-week residential program, you will be enrolled in a credit-bearing course at Purdue University.
-All Purdue credits, including those taken as a high school student, will count towards your Purdue grade point average (GPA) and academic progress.
+Whether you are participating in a short-term program or a a traditional course, you will be enrolled in a credit-bearing course at Purdue University.
+All Purdue credits, including those attempted as a high school student, will count towards your Purdue grade point average (GPA) and academic progress.
 The credit and grade you receive during Summer College for High School Students will become part of your permanent Purdue record.

 Our team does not recommend taking any other coursework during the week you are attending your short-term course.

-You will follow a similar application process to those who are wishing to participate in a residential program, such as the "fun-sized" courses and the 4-week Residential Program.
-See the application process for traditional college coursework here
+You will follow a similar application process to those who are wishing to participate in the short-term programs.
+See the application process for traditional college coursework here.

 Students can add a parent/guardian as a proxy to view their billing statement, make a payment on the student's behalf, and more.
 The student will need to provide proxy access by following the instructions linked here.

 Scholarship opportunities are tied to individual short-term programs.
-Below is a list of programs with scholarship opportunities.
-Please refer to their course description on the fun-sized courses page for more information about scholarship amounts.
+Please refer to their course description on the short-term courses page for more information.
+The university does not provide financial aid for non-degree seeking students.

 Academic sessions are facilitated or supervised by current Purdue faculty, staff, and teaching assistants (TAs).